HARSHITH-MV/HARSHITH-MV/README.md

 - Why don’t programmers like nature? — It has too many bugs.
 - Why do Java developers wear glasses?
 Because they don’t C#
 - I told my computer I needed a break... > It said “You seem stressed.
 Want to install updates now?”
+- Why did the frontend developer break up with the backend developer?
+Because they didn’t get a response.
 <!---
 HARSHITH-MV/HARSHITH-MV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.